 - some research has found a link between fetal exposure to gasoline fumes and leukemia

-So go ahead and enjoy the smell in the air when you visit the gas station, but do not purposefully expose yourself to gas fumes more frequently or inhale them intentionally.
+Go ahead and enjoy the smell in the air when you visit the gas station but do not purposefully expose yourself to gas fumes more frequently or inhale them intentionally.
+Pumping gas is considered safe during pregnancy, but excessive exposure is not.